 A two-person tent has more space for your clothes and gear.
 However, a backpacking tent is cozy for one camper, lightweight, and easy to pack.

-Hammock tents even come with a mesh cover to keep the bugs away and pockets for your small personal items.
+Hammock tents even have a mesh cover to keep the bugs away and pockets for small personal items.
 In addition, they are easy to move, which is very appealing to a camper wanting to explore different campsites.

 Tarp